gbgabiola/notes/quotes.md

 > "Decide that you want it more than you are afraid of it." - Unknown

-> "I hated every minute of training, but I said, "Don't quit.
+> "I hated every minute of training, but I said, Don't quit.
 Suffer now and live the rest of your life as a champion." - Muhammad Ali

+> "Whenever you see a successful business, someone once made a courageous decision." - Peter Drucker

+> "The best way to predict the future is to invent it." - Alan Kay

+> "Failure will never overtake me if my determination to succeed is strong enough." - Og Mandino

+> "Soon is not as good as now." - Seth Godin

+> "You can't cross the sea merely by standing and staring at the water." - Rabindranath Tagore

+> "Don't be pushed by your problems.
+Be led by your dreams." - Ralph Waldo Emerson

+> "You can feel sore tomorrow or you can feel sorry tomorrow.
+You choose."
+Unknown

+> "Decide whether or not the goal is worth the risks involved.
+If it is, stop worrying." - Amelia Earhart

 ## Intelligence